 - I find Original Rotel tomatoes to have a bit of kick, so be sure to use mild ones if you're sensitive to spice.
 If you want the soup to be really spicy, add in 1/2 teaspoon of cayenne pepper or more as needed!

 - This soup isn't super thick, but if you do want it a bit thicker, you could add a cornstarch slurry (start with 1 tablespoon cornstarch + 1 tablespoon cold water), and add it in a few minutes prior to serving.

-- Storage/leftovers: This soup will last 3-5 days in the fridge or 3 months frozen.
-I recommend warming it up on a low heat.
-The cream cheese may separate a bit, but it'll still taste good (you may need to stir it well prior to serving).
+- I recommend warming it up on a low heat.
+The cream cheese may separate a bit, but it'll still taste good!
+Stir it well prior to serving.